 Here is the list of problems whose solutions are worked out in the videos (listed in 3rd edition order).
 These would constitute reasonable assignments.
 For additional practice most of the odd numbered problems have (bare) answers in the back of the student edition of the book.

-In this course I make heavy use of GeoGebra in lieu of “graphing calculators.”
+In this course I use GeoGebra in lieu of “graphing calculators.”
 Download the Classic Edition, Ver 5 and start getting to know it.
 Graphing calculators are severely limited by their clumsy user interfaces and small screen sizes.
 All students using this course are using computers, so graphing and computational software on a larger platform make sense.

 (Make Your Calculator an Extension of your Brain)